 2005-2008: Hawkins/Brown Architects, London, UK.
 Project Architect.
 Significant projects included Wysing Arts Centre, a non-profit community arts facility with arts studio and separate gallery within a historic and rural setting; Shephalbury Park, a nursery school addition and renovation to existing elementary school; Writtle College, a competition for an agricultural college in Eastern Greater London; Rainham Residential, a large urban residential scheme of 500 apartments; and Kingston University, new Science Labs in an existing building, a complete renovation of the Arts and Architecture Faculty including new and expanded library space, and a new building for the Business and Law faculty.

 2003: RDJW Architects, Crawley, UK.
+Architectural Designer.
 Architectural Designer on educational, residential and industrial projects.

 2002-2003: RH Partnership Architects, Brighton, UK.
-Architectural Designer on educational, residential, institutional, and interior projects.
+Architectural Designer on educational, residential and industrial projects.

 1999-2000: Arcosanti, Arizona.
 Architectural intern and hand-on construction worker on site.

-Former Architalx Board Member, Former Publicity Committee Co-chair
+Former Board Member and Publicity Committee Co-chair, Architalx.

-2001: New Zealand – Adobe and mudbrick construction, and permaculture landscaping work
+2001: New Zealand – Adobe & mudbrick construction, and permaculture landscaping.

 B.A., North Carolina State University, School of Design, 1981, Cum Laude with Honors in Environmental Design in Architecture.